ServBay Documentation: Manage Databases with Adminer

 Insert

-: Add new rows of data.Select
+: Add new rows.Select

 : View, search, sort, and filter existing data.Update